Abbey Mills Pumping Station, Tideway, London

 The permanent Tideway commissions respond to the site-specific narratives set out in the Tideway Heritage Interpretation Strategy (HIS).
 The cultural meander for the East section is – ‘The Shipping Parishes: Gateway to the World’.
 The site-specific narrative for Abbey Mills Pumping Station illustrates the importance of water resources to the wellbeing and sustenance of London’s populations.
 It also provides an historic perspective on the urban planning challenges required to meet the consequences of large scale environmental and climate change.

-In response to the HIS, Marina Willer has developed a plaque for Abbey Mills Pumping Station, inspired by the elaborate Byzantine-style architecture of Joseph Bazalgette’s ‘cathedral of sewage’.
-Designed as a key element in London’s interceptor drainage system, the Abbey Mills Pumping Station complex was built between 1865 and 1868 to raise the sewage level of the Northern Outfall Sewer and protect London from flooding during storm and tidal surges.
-Viewed from the Greenway foot and cycle path, it remains a much admired masterpiece of Victorian design and engineering.
+Willer’s design for the Abbey Mills plaque draws inspiration from the site’s Byzantine-style architecture, famously described as Joseph Bazalgette’s ‘cathedral of sewage’.
+Built between 1865 and 1868 as a vital part of London’s interceptor drainage system, Abbey Mills Pumping Station was designed to raise the level of the Northern Outfall Sewer and safeguard the city against flooding during storms and tidal surges.
+Today, it remains a much-admired icon of Victorian engineering, visible from the Greenway foot and cycle path.

 The interruptions across its surface will be emphasised by changes in the levels of bronze relief, and are strongly evocative of the movement of water and the circular form of the tunnel itself.